ClashLuke/CCLib/readme.md

 ### Speed
 On a [Xeon E3-1225v2](https://ark.intel.com/content/www/us/en/ark/products/65733/intel-xeon-processor-e3-1225-v2-8m-cache-3-20-ghz.html), the algorithm has an average speed of 47ns.
 For comparision, keccak takes about 800ns on average.
 Which results in 4.7 cpb for squash, 80 cpb for keccak - on an Ivy Bridge CPU.<br>
+On a [Raspberry Pi 3b+](https://www.raspberrypi.org/magpi/raspberry-pi-specs-benchmarks/), the calculation of one hash takes about 1534ns on average, which results in 33.5 cpb.
+For comparision, one keccak execution takes about 15467ns which results in 338 cpb.

 ### Compilation
 To get the optimal speed, it is recommended to compile using the `-O3 -march=native` (5x speed) flags aswell as `-maes` (9x speed) if supported by the CPU.
 Additionally it is recommended to use GCC instead of Clang.
 The compilation process will take about 20% less time and the execution of the hash will be about 25% faster.
+Differences in execution speed from GCC-6, GCC-7 and GCC-8 are very low, but GCC-7 consistantly gets the fastest results.
 **Please note, that this Project is still under development.
 It works perfectly fine on all machines machines**

 If you have got any issues, please open a case.